 Chemicals that may be involved in the processing of cocaine include:

 - potassium permanganate

 - baking soda

-Effects of cocaine use include:
+Side effects of cocaine use include:

 Chronic cocaine abuse causes changes in the brain’s reward circuit, causing more frequent use in increasingly higher amounts.
 This can lead to addiction and dependence, which is difficult to overcome alone.

 Taking time away from the people and environments you associate with drug use can help you begin the healing process.
 Treatment also provides an opportunity to learn about triggers that may lead to relapse and how to change behaviors related to addiction.

 - Detox: The first step in treatment involves getting the drugs out of your system.
 Detox programs may offer medications to ease withdrawal symptoms along with supportive supervision from medical professionals.